Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Introduction

 \subsection{Emergency general surgery conditions and operative care}

-Emergency general surgery (EGS) and trauma surgery are considered different forms of acute care.
-EGS refers to medical emergencies where the injury is most often endogenous (a burst appendix) while trauma care refers to injuries that are exogenous (a gunshot wound).
-Correspondingly, there are a set of medical conditions known as EGS conditions that are distinct from trauma injuries \citep{gale2014public,shafi2013emergency}.
-EGS conditions affect an estimated 3-4 million patients per year and account for more than 800,000 operations in the United States alone \citep{gale2014public,scott2016use,havens2015excess,ogola2015financial}.
-Operative management is often the primary course of treatment for EGS conditions.
-Surgical treatment, however, carries additional risk of complications and adverse reactions to anesthesia.
-For many EGS conditions, non-operative care including observation, minimally invasive procedures and supportive care may also be effective, with a lower risk of complication.
-Given these competing paths for treatment, a critical clinical question faced by the acute care community is determining the overall efficacy of surgical interventions for EGS conditions relative to alternative courses of treatment.
+Emergency general surgery (EGS) refers to medical emergencies where the injury is most often endogenous (a burst appendix) while trauma care refers to injuries that are exogenous (a gunshot wound).
+There are a set of medical conditions known as EGS conditions that are thus distinct from trauma injuries \citep{gale2014public,shafi2013emergency}.
+While operative management is often the primary course of treatment for EGS conditions, it carries additional risk of complications and adverse reactions to anesthesia.
+For many EGS conditions, non-operative alternatives including observation, minimally invasive procedures and supportive care exist.
+Therefore, a critical clinical question faced by the acute care community is determining the overall efficacy of surgical interventions for EGS conditions relative to alternative courses of treatment.

-We focus on the effectiveness of operative care for two common and related EGS conditions affecting the lower gastrointestinal tract: ulcerative colitis and diverticulitis.
+We focus on the effectiveness of operative care for two common EGS conditions: ulcerative colitis and diverticulitis.
 Diverticula are marble-sized pouches that can form in the lining of the lower part of the large intestine.
-Diverticulitis occurs when one or more diverticula tear and become inflamed or infected, which causes severe abdominal pain, fever, nausea and a marked change in bowel habits.
-It may be managed with rest, changes to diet and antibiotics, but may ultimately require surgery.
-Ulcerative colitis is a form of inflammatory bowel disease that causes long-lasting inflammation and ulcers in the lining of the large intestine and rectum.
-The condition most often begins gradually and can become worse over time and lead to life-threatening complications.
-Like diverticulitis, colitis may be managed through diet and medications, but may require surgery to remove sections of the intestine.
+Diverticulitis occurs when one or more diverticula tear and become inflamed or infected, causing severe abdominal pain, fever, and nausea.
+Ulcerative colitis is a form of inflammatory bowel disease that causes long-lasting inflammation and ulcers in the lining of the large intestine.
+The condition most often begins gradually but can worsen, leading to life-threatening complications.
+Both conditions may be managed through diet and medication, but may require surgery to remove sections of the intestine.